 Ayaan Hirsi Ali

-Ayaan Hirsi Ali was born in Mogadishu, Somalia in 1969.
+Ayaan Hirsi Ali is a research fellow at the Hoover Institution.
+She was born in Mogadishu, Somalia in 1969.
 As a young child, she was subjected to female genital mutilation.
 As she grew up, she embraced Islam and strove to live as a devout Muslim.
 But she began to question aspects of her faith.
 One day, while listening to a sermon on the many ways women should be obedient to their husbands, she couldn't resist asking, "Must our husbands obey us too?"

 In 1992 Ayaan fled to the Netherlands to escape a forced marriage.
 There she was given asylum, and in time citizenship.
 She quickly learned Dutch and was able to study at the University of Leiden, earning her M.A. in political science.
 Working as a translator for Somali immigrants, she saw first hand the inconsistencies between liberal, Western society and tribal, Muslim cultures.